 As the scanner starts to rotate around you, X-rays will pass through your body for short amounts of time.
 You will hear clicking sounds and whirring sounds, which are normal.

-The X-rays absorbed by the body's tissues will be detected by the scanner and transmitted to the computer.
+The X-rays absorbed by the body's tissues will be detected by the scanner and sent to the computer.
 The computer will transform the information into an image to be interpreted by the radiologist.

 It will be important that you stay very still during the scan.
 You may be asked to hold your breath at various times during the scan.